If you have questions about

 Growth in knowledge is high since we, not the customer, control the technologies we use.
 We constantly update our tools because we audit many customers and, therefore, we must learn the most current and emergent technologies within a very short timeframe.
 The projects are short and the learning is constant.
 In the security and hacking area, we have the experience and the track record to be considered the largest hacking company in Latin America.

-but also to the growth in knowledge (technical scale).
+scale) but also to the growth in knowledge (technical scale).
+This is

 33. Can my role evolve over time and in accordance

-do not guarantee the evolution of your role.
+certifications, and knowledge do not guarantee the evolution of your

-An employee may occupy the same role for a long time,
+role.
+An employee may occupy the same role for a long time, have many

-For this reason, none of the previously mentioned variables
+reason, none of the previously mentioned variables can guarantee the

-every trimester, if you follow the defined process,
+performance keeps improving every trimester, if you follow the defined

 34. How does Fluid Attacks honor a performance that exceeds the expected?